-Note that connected Hopf algebras of finite GK dimension are not necessarilly IHOEs' of the base field.
+Note that connected Hopf algebras of finite GK dimension are not necessarily IHOEs' of the base field.
 However, the known counterexamples are all the universal enveloping algebras of certain Lie algebras \cite[Example 3.1 (iv)]{BOZZ}.
 By the classification results obtained in \cite{Zh, WZZ}, connected Hopf algebras of GK dimensions up to $4$ are all IHOEs' of the universal enveloping algebra of its primitive space.
 In view of the above theorem, it is natural to ask the following question.

-\begin{mainquestion} Is every connnected Hopf algebra of finite GK dimension can be obtained as an IHOE of the universal enveloping algebra of its primitive space? \end{mainquestion}
+\begin{mainquestion} Let $H$ be a connected Hopf algebra of finite GK dimension.
+Is it necessarily that $H$ is an IHOE of the universal enveloping algebra of its primitive space? \end{mainquestion}

 Now let us sketch the proof of Theorem \ref{maintheorem-generator}.
 First we choose a set $X$ of homogeneous generators for $H$ such that $X':= X\cap K$ generates $K$, and then fix a well order on $X$ satisfying certain conditions related to $X'$.
 Denote by $I$ (resp. $J$) the ideal of defining relations on $X$ (resp. $X'$) for $H$ (resp. $K$).
 In addition, let $\N_I$ (resp. $\N_J$) be the set of $I$-irreducible (resp. $J$-irreducible) Lyndon words on $X$ (resp. $X'$).
 By the combinatorial properties of Lyndon words and the standard bracketing on words, one may construct from $X$ a new family of homogeneous generators $(z_\gamma)_{\gamma\in \N_I}$ for $H$.
 The coalgebra structure of $H$ assures that this new family of generators satisfy some desirable conditions (Proposition \ref{quasi-Lie-imply-LK}).
-Note that several key parts of this observation was already obtained in \cite[Proposition 2.4]{ZSL3}, which is not easy to prove and has its own idea trace back to \cite{Kh, Uf}.
+Note that several key parts of this observation were already obtained in \cite[Proposition 2.4]{ZSL3}, of which the arguments have benefited from some of the ideas in \cite{Kh, Uf}.
 The decisive new observation for this work is the equality $\N_J= \N_I\cap \langle X'\rangle$, due to the feature of Lyndon words (Lemma \ref{Lyndon-compare}).
-Combine the above-mentioned two observations as well as some others, we conclude that the family $(z_\gamma)_{\gamma\in \Gamma}$, where $\Gamma:= \N_I\backslash \N_J$, together with the restriction of the lexicographic order on $\Gamma$ satisfy the requirements.
+In Theorem \ref{generator-connected-graded-algebra} we combine Proposition \ref{quasi-Lie-imply-LK} and Lemma \ref{Lyndon-compare}, as well as some other ideas, to conclude that the family $(z_\gamma)_{\gamma\in \Gamma}$, where $\Gamma:= \N_I\backslash \N_J$, together with the restriction of the lexicographic order to $\Gamma$ satisfy the requirements.